 next, i'm going to layer in nvenn’s ‘fix’ into her hair. i finish 9 out of 10 clients with this product! it is the BEST for finishing the hair with WEIGHTLESS BODY. this will give you the same body that you would normally get on “DAY 2” of your style. it is scented with SWEET ORANGE to give your hair a citrusy clean finish!

 one final pass over the hair with the texture shears to SOFTEN any blunt edges that there may be.

 curls will really show off the DIMENSIONS of this color.

 that's it for today guys!

-i hope you enjoyed this blog. our aim is always to teach you something, whether it be about yourself, your business, or anything. so make sure to subscribe to our youtube channel, so that you notified whatever we post new videos.
+i hope you enjoyed this blog. our aim is always to teach you something; whether it be about yourself, your business, or your craft. make sure to subscribe to our youtube channel, so that you’re notified whenever our posts go LIVE!

 go out there and change the world through hair and beauty!